Taking Care of Cuts and Scrapes

 Cuts and scrapes are everyday occurrences, and most can be safely treated at home.

-Knowing how to clean and care for a cut yourself and when to seek a doctor’s care
+Knowing how to clean and care for a cut yourself and when to seek a healthcare provider's care

 can help reduce infection and speed healing.